fcitx/xcb-imdkit/README.md

 Though, it doesn't have complete protocol support, since some part of the protocol is never used.
 Those parts include:
+- XIM_EXT_SET_EVENT_MASK (no im actually use this
+- XIM_EXT_FORWARD_EVENT (it's not any better than forward event)
 - XIM_AUTH (IMDkit doesn't implement this, Xlib only has stub, so still no implementation.)
 - XIM_STR_CONVERSION (Synchronous protocol, but not used anywhere)
+- Locale check on client side, this is actually very evil for input method.
 - Only X transport is supported.